2 Days in Heraklion: Enjoy an Amazing City Break in Crete

 The best way to start – or even end – your day in Heraklion is with a bite of a traditional local taste.

 Bougatsa is a landmark breakfast in Crete.
 Few places know the art of this pie.
 This Greek phyllo pastry, usually stuffed with custard in the rest of Greece, acquires an original twist on the island due to the filling of local myzithra cheese.
-Even better if paired with Cretan thyme honey.
+Much better if paired with Cretan thyme honey.

 Kirkor is the most famous place on the island to savor this dish, competing only with Chania’s Iordanis, another well-known bougatsa artisan.

-Kirkor is in Plateia E. Venizelos 31, right in the heart of the city.
+Kirkor is in Plateia E. Venizelos 31.

 2. Visit the Landmarks of Heraklion